Sedge wren: Distribution

 During the breeding season they are found in the southern half of Alberta and Saskatchewan and in southern Ontario and Quebec in Canada and in the United States, west of the Appalachians, from the Canadian border to Missouri and northern Arkansas.
 During migration and winter they are found from the southern half of Arkansas down to Texas and Florida.

 Habitat

 During the breeding season, sedge wrens generally occupy meadows and wet grasslands.
-They can however live in wetter areas such as marshes and dryer habitat such as dry prairies.
+They can however live in wetter areas such as marshes and drier habitat such as dry prairies.
 They prefer areas with dense and tall grasses and sedges to build their nests.

 During winter, migratory sedge wrens can be found in a variety of habitat as long as there are sufficient insects to eat.
 For example, they can be found in pine savannas, dry prairies, meadows, marshes, and bogs.

 Behavior

 Vocalizations

 Songs usually last 1.5 to 2 seconds and start with 3 to 4 high notes or staccato chips followed by a series of thrills.
 While both male and females can produce calls, only the males sing.
 Males sing from late winter to early spring on non-breeding grounds and throughout the breeding season to attract mates.
 They sing both during the day and the night.
 While males usually sing to attract females, they can also engage in countersinging, where a male will respond to another male's song.
 A male will usually answer the other male with a different song type and frequently change song types during the interaction.
 Both males also usually sing faster during countersinging.
 It is hypothesized that they do so to send the maximum amount of stimuli to the listener whether it be a male or a potential mate.